ricsanfre/pi-cluster/README.md

 # Raspberry Pi Cluster
 ## Scope
-The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and using Ansible to automate the deployment and configuration.
+The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and Ansible to automate the deployment and configuration.

 This is an educational project to explore kubernetes cluster configurations using an ARM architecture and its automation using Ansible.
 As part of the project the goal is to deploy on the Kuberenets cluster basic services such as distributed block storage for persistent volumes (Rook/Ceph or LongHorn) or centralized monitoring (Prometheus and ELK).